 Is there a gift shop where we can purchase souvenirs?

-There is a small gift shop at the National Park Service Visitor Center for shopping before of after your tour.
-The Center for Civil and Human Rights also has a lovely gift shop when you get there during your visit.
+There is a small gift shop at the National Park Service Visitor Center for shopping before or after your tour.

 We love your tour and think it would be great for our group!
 Do you offer custom tours?